mikedeck/aws-lambda-zombie-workshop/README.md

 1\.
 Select the API Gateway Service from the main console page
 ![API Gateway in Management Console](/Images/Typing-Step1.png)

 2\.
-Select the Zombie Workshop API Gateway
+Select the Zombie Workshop API Gateway with your stack name.

 3\.
 Go into the /zombie/talkers/GET method flow
 ![GET Method](/Images/Typing-Step3.png)